CS2103AUG2016-T16-C1/main/docs/DeveloperGuide.md

 > 3a1.
 TaskManager shows an error message <br>
   Use case resumes at step 2

-#### Use case: Mark As Done

-**MSS**

-1. User requests to list tasks
-2. TaskManager shows a list of tasks
-3. User requests to mark specific or multiple tasks as done
-4. TaskManager masks the task(s) as done <br>
-Use case ends.

-**Extensions**

-2a.
-The task is already marked as done

-> Task becomes marked as undone

 {More to be added}

 ## Appendix C : Non Functional Requirements